| Follow Naturenet on Twitter | |||||||

 simple terms, to the planning system and how to operate it from the point of

-it at your leisure.
+view of an objector.
 Good bits on Forward Planning, Development Control, Planning

 conditions, Structure Plans, Local Plans and UDPs.
+Caution - now quite out of date in parts but still worth the read.

-Trees
+- Trees

 in Conservation Areas![]()

-Protected Sites
+Protected Sites:

 Naturenet's index of sites with designations, which includes many giving special